WPoets/awesome-enterprise/README.md

 ##### 3.2.1
 * Fixed: aw2.module was missing the support for using external connectors.
-* Improved: Added _m.number_to_word_ modifier to allows us to convert numeral to word representation.
+* Improved: Added _m.number_to_word_ modifier to allow us to convert a numeral to a word representation.

 ##### 3.2